Photonsters/anycubic-photon-docs/FAQ.md

 - [Official Anycubic instructions - Youtube](https://youtu.be/DLi3chV43LQ)
 - [Check FEP for protective layers - FB post](https://www.facebook.com/groups/AnycubicPhoton/permalink/1518671824944121/) (Thanks Jannick)

+### How do I test if my FEP film has protective plastic on it?
+It's difficult to see if there's protective plastic film on your FEP.
+An easy way to test is by dripping a few drops of resin on your FEP film, then hold the film vertical.
+If the resin slides downward easily without sticking and leaves the FEP clear, it's good.
+If the resin sticks where you dripped it and moves slowly or smears, then you have protective plastic which needs to be removed.

 ## MODEL SETUP & SETTINGS